 How the device identification algorithm works

 The exact identification algorithm is quite intricate; therefore, it is not described here in detail, but only sketched out.
-Basically, when the Collector sends all the above-mentioned pieces of information relative to a device to the Engine, the device identification algorithm compares them with the corresponding data of each device that is already present in the database of the Engine:
+Basically, when the Collector sends to the Engine all the pieces of information about a device mentioned above, the device identification algorithm compares them with the corresponding data of each device that is already present in the database of the Engine:

 - If the received information precisely matches that of an existing device, the algorithm concludes that the information belongs to the same device that is already in the database.